William1004/EyeOT/README.md

 # EyeOT

-A Secuity Camera on a doorlock which can be operated using messenger.
+A Secuity Camera on a doorlock which can be operated using messenger.</br>
+Link to Youtube video : [NCU MIS IOT Project -EyeOT](https://youtu.be/chnJVtd9RYY)

 ## Ingredients